opulo-inc/ohai/docs/feeder8/packout/index.md

 	![](img/packed-3.png)

 *  Place 5x `thimble` into a `1x1-plastic-bag` before adding a little bit of double-sided tape to the backside of the bagged 3D prints
+	* Double-sided tape can be found in a bin on top of Docker

 	![](img/packed-4.png)
 	![](img/packed-5.png)